 Winter is not incumen in in Germany yet.
 Therefore the first wave of shopping Lebkuchen (gingerbread) in September passed unnoticed.
 An expert said: If people buy Lebkuchen in cold September weather then the shelves are empty and ready to take Chocolate Santa Clauses and filled Advent calendars.
 We hope that temperatures will soon drop helping with the Christmas chocolate sale.

-For Red Baron any season is good to eat chocolate; in summer out of the fridge.
+For Red Baron any season is good to eat chocolate; in summer always out of the fridge.